Miki Endo

 She was hailed in the Japanese news media as a heroine for sacrificing her life and was credited with saving many lives.
 Miki's body was discovered and identified by authorities on 23 April 2011.

-The three-storey headquarters of the department remained standing but was completely gutted, with only a red-colored steel skeleton remaining.
+The three-storey headquarters of the department remained standing but was completely gutted, with only a red-coloured steel skeleton remaining.
 Photos show the roof of the building completely submerged at the height of the inundation, with some people clinging to the rooftop antenna.
 The remnants of the building have been preserved during the city's recovery.